In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 Why I Created This

 When I talk to friends (many of them founders) or give lectures to students, I notice that many don't actually understand how investing, personal finance, and wealth management really work.
+They know some bits but don't have the complete picture or the real driving forces happening behind the scenes.

 Not because they're not smart.
 They're brilliant.
 They built companies from nothing.
-But nobody taught them the game of wealth preservation.
+But nobody taught them the game of wealth management.
 And most of the content out there is either too basic (save 20% of your income!) or too complex (institutional jargon designed to intimidate).

 I wanted to create something different.